HOME

 In addition, vehicle manufacturers are now using a wider variety of materials in these systems.
 Looking at the cooling system as an example, it used to be that the parts were all made out of steel or iron and the hoses were rubber.
 Now, some parts are plastic, aluminum or other materials.

-Your owner's manual or your Anchorage AK service advisor at L and M Motors Inc can make sure you're using the right type.
+Your owner's manual or service advisor at L and M Motors Inc can make sure you're using the right type.
 You may have heard of universal coolant.
 Universal, or global, coolant can be added to other types without harmful reactions.
-That's OK for an emergency top off, but following your manufacturer's recommendation for your family car or other auto type is always a safe bet.
+That's OK for an emergency top off, but following your manufacturer's recommendation for your vehicle or other auto type is always a safe bet.

 In the area of brake fluid, there are a couple of new formulations.
 It's important to remember that the new ones aren't better than the old ones.
 They're just different formulations for different vehicles.
 So if your vehicle calls for DOT 3, using DOT 4 or DOT 5 is not an upgrade.
 Use the recommended formula.